PALEOCURRICULUM VITAE

 Field work -

-Early Cretaceous, East-Central Utah.
-Denver MNH expedition, 1996
+Early Cretaceous, east-central Utah.
+Denver Museum of Natural History expedition, 1996

 Late Jurassic, Garden Park Colorado.
-Denver MNH expedition, 1992-93
+Denver Museum of Natural History expedition, 1992-93

 Dinosaur Days, Maryland Science Center, 2005